Hurricane Elsa

 On July 3, Elsa weakened back into a tropical storm before slowing down by July 4, as it passed just north of Jamaica.
 On July 5, Elsa made landfall in Cuba, before emerging into the Gulf of Mexico early on the next day.
 It then paralleled the west coast of Florida, briefly becoming a minimal hurricane again as it passed west of Tampa, early on July 7.
 Elsa then weakened back to a tropical storm, before making landfall later that day in Taylor County, Florida, with maximum winds of about 55 kn.
-Afterward, Elsa began accelerating northeastward across the southeast and Mid-Atlantic states, restrengthening slightly due to its proximity to the Atlantic.
+Afterward, Elsa began accelerating northeastward across the southeast and Mid-Atlantic states, restrengthening slightly due to the brown ocean effect.
 Elsa emerged back over water off New Jersey early on July 9, and moved over eastern Long Island and western Rhode Island, before becoming extratropical at 18:00 UTC that day, while moving through New England.
 Afterward, Elsa's extratropical remnant accelerated northeastward and slowly weakened.
 The storm dissipated over Atlantic Canada on July 10.

 Altogether there were 13 deaths associated with Elsa: nine in the Florida Straits, two in the Dominican Republic, one in Martinique, and one in the United States.
 As Elsa raced past the Lesser Antilles, it caused extensive damage on several islands.
 In Barbados, the storm brought down trees, damaged roofs, caused widespread power outages, and caused flash flooding.
 Its main impact in Cuba was flash flooding and mudslides.
 The storm caused widespread damage throughout the U.S., especially in the Northeast.
 Atlantic Canada experienced many outages and high amounts of rainfall from a post-tropical Elsa.
 The storm dealt upwards of $1.2 billion in damages in the United States, with additional damage in the Caribbean.

-Upon its naming, Elsa received widespread social media attention, due to the storm sharing its name with the Disney character Elsa from the Frozen franchise.